joaquinlpereyra/blog/content/posts/proof_of_stake.md

 2. **Liveness**: if the $F(G)$ actually _grows_.
 Liveness can be plausible (impossible to become deadlocked) or probabilistic (if it liveness needs some probabilistic assumptions).

 # Pitfalls of PoS
-- **Nothing at stake**: validators have no incentive to vote for a specific blob of data (in [[Blockchain]], a block).
+- **Nothing at stake**: validators have no incentive to vote for a specific blob of data (in blockchain, a block).
 If several choices are present, the rational behavior is to vote for all of them to be assured I get the reward for voting on the winning choice.
-Solved by [[#Slashing]].
+This is solved by slashing.
-- **Long range attacks**: if I can remove my deposit, I in collution with other validators remove it... then create a fork from the point where I was still a validator (why not? what are you gonna slash?).
+- **Long range attacks**: if I can remove my deposit, I can, in collusion with other validators, remove it... then create a fork from the point where I was still a validator (why not? what are you gonna slash?).
 Here enters the embrace of [weak subjectivity](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/) by PoS, which introduces _subjectivty_ into the protocol: the biggest chain _will not be always that with most work or stake_, but some other considerations are taken into account: validators node must currently have a stake, etc.

 - **Cartel formation**: few validators with a lot of capital will outweight smaller ones.
 Tendermint basically accepts this.
 Casper protocol is the only construction which tries to fight this with in-consensus censorship-resistance incentives _(which ones?)_

 # Implementation strategies
 Two main strategies to implement PoS.

 ## Byzantine Fault Tolerant Proof of Work
-Chooses consistency over availability: some transactions may not get processed, but you sure as hell will get a consistent state. [[Tendermint]] is an example of this type of [[Consensus]].
+Chooses consistency over availability: some transactions may not get processed, but you sure as hell will get a consistent state.
+Tendermint is an example of this type of consensus.

 A validator is assigned the right to propose a block at random.
-Commiting that block needs a supermajority of 2/3 of validators (_why this number?_).
+Committing that block needs a supermajority of 2/3 of validators.

-As an example of consistency over availability: if more than 2/3 of validators in [[Tendermint]] are offline, the network may halt: there's not enough voters to vote for the next block.
+As an example of consistency over availability: if more than 2/3 of validators in Tendermint are offline, the network may halt: there's not enough voters to vote for the next block.

 There are no forks on Tendermint based blockchains: forks are the result of two miners finding a block at the same time.
 With a single validator proposing a node, this is just impossible.

 This may seem like a silly problem, but actually it is quite bad: if a network upgrade makes 2/3 of validators offline, the rest of validators can't continue with the old chain!

 ## Chain-based Proof of Work
-They simulator more directly [[Proof of Work]].
-The new block is hash-linked to the parent block. [[Casper Protocol]] is of this kind.
+They simulate more directly proof of work.
+The new block is hash-linked to the parent block.
+Casper Protocol is of this kind.
 It favor availability over consistency.

 As of 2021, I don't see many differences with Tendermint.
 Seems like they have converged?
 Maybe.

 # GASPER

-The objective of this piece is to gain intuition on how Ethereum's [[Beacon Chain]] works for the reader familiar with proof of work blockchains, such as current Ethereum (as of April 2022) or Bitcoin.
+The protocol chosen for Ethereum's beacon chain.
+The objective here is to gain intuition on how the beacon chain works and it is assumed the reader is already familiar with proof of work blockchains.

 ### Time
 A key difference is the introduction of _time_.
-In [[Proof of Work]], the blockchain itself can be seen as a malfunctioning clock, where each block is the quantum of time.
+In proof of work, the blockchain itself can be seen as a malfunctioning clock, where each block is the quantum of time.
 Event are measured in their block-time.
-This works because [[Proof of Work]] requires _work_, and because that work should be relatively difficult, that _work_ requires physical time.
+This works because proof of work requires _work_, and because that work should be relatively difficult, that _work_ requires physical time.

-In [[Proof of Stake]], creating blocks is trivial.
+In proof of stake, creating blocks is trivial.
 You actually just ensemble the data and off it goes.
 So we actually need to introduce clocks into the blockchain.
 This is, to me, is one of the main differences one should keep in mind.

 As mentioned above, Gasper introduces time with _slots_.